eating disorders

 Dear Medical Professionals

-Published November 9, 2011 by sleepydumpling
+Published November 9, 2011 by Fat Heffalump

 Well, yet again the amazing Marilyn Wann has inspired me.
 She shared this article on her Facebook page and of course I popped over to read it.
 It’s an excellent piece on the damage caused by fat stigma and the responsibility the medical profession has towards it’s patients.
 I was reading the comments and I was just struck with the desire to tell my story as a fat T2 diabetic to members of the medical profession.
 I started to type a comment to the article, and what happened is I found myself writing a letter to medical professionals in general.
 I have submitted it as a comment on the site (it’s awaiting moderation over there), but I decided I wanted to copy it and share it with you here.